-- Proportion of Aboriginal people who believe the media presents a balanced view of Aboriginal Australians .
+- Proportion of surveyed Aboriginal people who in 2018 believed the media presents a balanced view of Aboriginal Australians.
+Figure for 2010: 9%.

-- Proportion of non-Aboriginal Australians who believe the media presents a balanced view of Aboriginal people .
+- Proportion of surveyed non-Aboriginal Australians who in 2018 believed the media presents a balanced view of Aboriginal people.
+Figure for 2010: 16%.

 The 1990s: Aboriginal issues are "problems for the majority culture"